 This movie began with Dani in the tightest jeans possible supposedly for the purposes of work, but actually out of her devotion to Isabelle.
 Christine kisses Isabelle, and she perhaps does not resist because she wishes to get ahead.
 This strange mix of love and servitude reaches its nadir at the tail part of the film, where Dani treats Isabelle, a woman she loves, as something like a life-size doll to be undressed.

-De Palma has said in an interview that he believes a director’s best work may well end in his fifties8.
+De Palma has said in an interview that he believes a director’s best work may well end in his fifties10.
 This movie, I think, refutes that statement.

 (Two appendices to this post, going over the different approaches by Passion and Love Crime in their storytelling are “Brian De Palma’s Passion and Alain Corneau’s Love Crime: A Brief Style Comparison Part One” and “Brian De Palma’s Passion and Alain Corneau’s Love Crime: A Brief Style Comparison Part Two”.
 On August 21st, 2013, a lengthy section was added dealing with the way Christine and Isabelle are similar.
-On August 31, 2013, a brief correction was added to footnote 3.)
+On August 31, 2013, a brief correction was added to footnote 3.
+On May 6, 2015, the gif of Christine’s murder was added.
+On that same day, this post underwent a badly needed session of copy editing.
+On May 8, 2015, the section referencing Jim Thompson’s “This World, Then The Fireworks” was added.)

 (All images from the movie Passion copyright SBS Productions, Integral Film, France 2 Cinéma, and associated producers; images from the movie Love Crime copyright SBS Films, France 2 Cinéma, Divali Films, and associated producers.)

-2 From “Brian De Palma Maybe Has Peaked, And He Knows It” by Rich Juzwiak:
+2 From “Brian De Palma Maybe Has Peaked, And He Knows It” [archive link] by Rich Juzwiak:

 Are you actively working on your next project?